MisterDunwoody/osTicket/README.md

 <img src="https://i.imgur.com/DNggjKW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Service Level Agreements, or SLA Plans, are used to specify the amount of time that the help desk administrator expects tickets to be closed.
-These plans can be created by going to the Manage tab in the Admin Panel and clicking the "Add New SLA Plans" button."
+A Service Level Agreement (SLA) is a formal agreement between a service provider and its customers that outlines the level of service expected from the provider.
+It typically includes details such as the types of services provided, the performance standards for those services, and the consequences of not meeting those standards.
+SLAs are commonly used in the IT industry to ensure that customers receive a certain level of service and support from their service provider.To create Service Level Agreement (SLA) Plans in the help desk system, go to the Manage tab in the Admin Panel and click the "Add New SLA Plans" button.
+These plans outline the expected time frame for closing tickets in the help desk.

 </p>